 In the Equifax breach, around half the plaintiff’s who have used DoNotPay have won their cases.

 Depending on the court you file your case in, you could win up to 25,000$.

 Sue Equifax for negligence

-Gross negligence describes the lack of care for the safety of others.
-Equifax’s data breach can qualify for this claim in small claims court because your identity could be stolen with your personal information exposed.
+Gross negligence describes a lack of care for the safety of others.
+Equifax’s data breach can qualify for this definition in small claims court because of the risk of identity theft.

 - proof your information was exposed